OpenUpSA/cookiecutter-django-dokku/README.md

 4. Initialise a git repository in yout project (`git init`)
 5. Profit

-To try it out quickly, just create a project im /tmp, accept all the defaults, run `tree` and `docker-compose`:
+To try it out quickly, just create a project im /tmp, accept all the defaults, run `tree` and `docker compose`:

     $ cookiecutter gh:OpenUpSA/cookiecutter-django-dokku -o /tmp
     full_name [Your name]: